MaibornWolff/Carbon-Measuring-Guide/mw_carbon_measurement_guide.md

 - If I apply this R, can it happen that by being more successful(more users sign up/devises register, more sales happen, etc.) I get a worse SCI?
 The answer should be NO!
 - If more users/devices/etc. become inactive but stay registered, can this decrease my SCI without me getting more efficient?
 The answer should be NO!
 - Does my SCI fluctuate without my software changing in relevant ways?
 The answer should be NO!
+Check this from time to time once the software is live and reassess if necessary
 - TODO TRi finish check questions

 ###### A more in depth look